Qwe1rty/NodeDial/README.md

 Finally, ensure that you are running Java 8.
-This is the only version of Java I've been able to consistently get the program to run on without absurd amounts of effort messing with the build system, due to netty IO's inclusion in Java 9+ and resulting library incompatibilities.
+This is the only version of Java I've been able to consistently get the program to run on without absurd amounts of effort messing with the build system, due to netty IO's inclusion in Java 9+ and resulting library/build incompatibilities.

 Here are some reference links that may be helpful for installing dependencies: